15 people, including correctional officer, plead guilty in Maryland state prison smuggling

 In the last case, authorities said Roxbury inmate Akeem Banks, who was taken to the University of Maryland Medical Center in Baltimore, collected bundles of drugs and other contraband hidden in hospital bathrooms by friends and family of other inmates.

 Between April through August of last year, law enforcement found four packages of drugs and other contraband intended to be smuggled into the facility.
-The recovered packages had drugs, including fentanyl; cellphones; power adapters; flash drives; and cigarettes.
+The recovered packages had drugs, including fentanyl, in addition to cellphones, power adapters, flash drives and cigarettes.

 Surveillance showed Tracy Williams and Keith Shuford hiding packages within UMMC, according to the attorney general’s office.

 Banks, 27, pleaded guilty to felony possession with intent to distribute fentanyl and conspiracy to deliver contraband.
-He was sentenced to two and a half years of incarceration, consecutive to all other sentences.
-Banks's attorney was not immediately available for comment.
+He was sentenced to two 1/2 years of incarceration, consecutive to all other sentences.
+Banks’ attorney was not immediately available for comment.

 Butler, 44, pleaded guilty to conspiracy to deliver contraband and was sentenced to one year of incarceration, consecutive to all other sentences.
 Butler’s attorney’s was not immediately available for comment.